mysticdyingwhale/UniversityVault/University/Linguistics/Language LING-UA 1/Syntax.md

 Complements of a head are always full phrases (XP).
 Specifiers are also always full phrases, but for this class it isn't necessary to explore that.

+### Complements

+Complements have a tighter relationship with the head than the specifier:

+- Heads determine if complements are obligatory
+- Heads impose restrictions on their complements
+	- They select for particular categories (NP,CP, VP etc.) and often for semantic properties (abstract, concrete, etc.)
+- Specifiers are rarely obligatory
+- Heads don't tend to impose strong restrictions on specifiers.

+A head may have one or more complements:

+"The dog barked"
+V head does not require a complement

+"The dog barked at me"
+V head has an optional complement (PP in this case)

+\*"Bees make"
+V head requires an NP complement

+"Bees make honey"

+\*"Bees make of honey"
+Wrong compl. category.

+### Specifiers

+Specifiers are mostly optional.

+"Sue \[VP: quickly washed her hands]"
+Quickly is a specifier for the VP, but it is optional

 #### Replacing Sentence (S)

 The head of a sentence is Tense (T), which hosts the present/past/future tense feature or an auxiliary.